pavilion2t/react-dnd/添加状态AddingStat.md

 Nothing feels as good as being back into the rendering game!

 This is obviously not very useful.
-If we want some interactivity, we're going to need a way to modify the Game state from our components.
+If we want some interactivity 交互性, we're going to need a way to modify 修改 the Game state from our components.
 For now, I'm going to keep it simple and expose a moveKnight function that directly modifies the internal state.
-This is not going to fare well in a moderately complex app where different state storages may be interested in updating their state in response to a single user action, but in our case this will suffice:
+This is not going to fare 经营 well in a moderately complex app where different state storages may be interested in updating their state in response to a single user action, but in our case this will suffice 足够:

 ```
 let knightPosition = [0, 0];